 When police questioned Prerna, she told them that the victim committed suicide and that she was in the bathroom.
 However, they found inconsistencies in her claims.

-One police officer told reporters, “At first glance, it appeared to be a case of suicide, but the investigation established it was murder.”
+One police officer said, “At first glance, it appeared to be a case of suicide, but the investigation established it was murder.”

-They noted that the victim had arrived at the house carrying only a bag and that he did not bring any flammable substances with him.
+They noted that the victims had arrived at the house carrying ky a bag and that he did not bring any flammable substance.

 An inquiry also confirmed that the fuel was purchased by the accused.